JohnleDo/Digital-Picture-Frame/README.md

 - Backup the whole raspberry pi
 - Write better documentation
 - Use a config file for scripts so it can avoid using hardcoded filepaths/directories.
+- Move Log Files into the folder where the images are.